enochloy/mtg-price-checker/README.md

 - `app.py`: This is the main flask file that handles incoming HTTPS requests.
 - `helpers.py`: This contains the helper functions for returning invalid requests and login.
-- `scraping.ipynb`: This is the jupyter source file that has the code for scraping data off the store websites.
+- `scraping.py`: This is the python file for scraping data off the store websites.
 - `apology.html`: Template for invalid requests
 - `changepassword.html`: Template for changing passwords
 - `login.html`: Template for logging in